 Most participants acknowledged invitation as essential to emerging visions of leadership in contemporary Benedictine school chaplaincy.
-In the first instance, this was an expression of Benedictine hospitality - welcoming the guest as Christ.
-Indeed, as one participant recognised, 'welcome is the first Benedictine value we articulate in our list of values.'
-Accordingly, welcoming new community members was a Gospel centred activity, an opportunity to make Koinonia visible.
-Such efforts had led to various rituals which were intended to invite newcomers into the community.
-For example, St. Gregory's School organised, 'three days off timetable at the very beginning of the year to put emphasis on welcome and relationships', while at St. Benedict's, new members of the school community were greeted by the chaplain and there was a welcome ceremony during which they were given copy of the rule to be followed up with discussion and study.
-Of course, these newcomers were part of the school community whether or not they accepted the invitation to follow the gospel path.

-Moreover, participants thought that by being firmly rooted in the Gospel, invitation was the heart of emerging visions of leadership in contemporary Benedictine school chaplaincy, 'invitation to the person where they are on their journey' such that everyone was, 'accepted as who they are and as where they are', they are not judged; their freedom is respected.
-In this way, opportunities to explore the life of faith were made available, but students could choose to opt into, or out of, what was going on.
-However, one participant recognised that there was, 'a balance between the compulsory and the invitational.'
-Attendance at Mass was compulsory, whereas confession and silent meditation were invitational.
-Furthermore, there was an invitation not only to partake in silent meditation, but silent meditation was itself, 'the invitation to remove yourself from the business of daily life and to sit still and in silence and to reflect on the scriptures.'
-A practice which, 'creates well-being and the inner resources for resilience.'
+In the first instance, this was an expression of Benedictine hospitality - welcoming the guest as Christ.297 Indeed, as one participant recognised, 'welcome is the first Benedictine value we articulate in our list of values.'298 Accordingly, welcoming new community members was a Gospel centred activity, an opportunity to make Koinonia visible.299 Such efforts had led to various rituals which were intended to invite newcomers into the community.
+For example, St. Gregory's School organised, 'three days off timetable at the very beginning of the year to put emphasis on welcome and relationships', 300 while at St. Benedict's, new members of the school community were greeted by the chaplain and there was a welcome ceremony during which they were given copy of the rule to be followed up with discussion and study.301 Of course, these newcomers were part of the school community whether or not they accepted the invitation to follow the gospel path.302 their freedom is respected.
+In this way, opportunities to explore the life of faith were made available, but students could choose to opt into, or out of, what was going on.303 However, one participant recognised that there was, 'a balance between the compulsory and the invitational.'
+Attendance at Mass was compulsory, whereas confession and silent meditation were invitational.304 Furthermore, there was an invitation not only to partake in silent meditation, but silent meditation was itself, 'the invitation to remove yourself from the business of daily life and to sit still and in silence and to reflect on the scriptures.'
+A practice which, 'creates well-being and the inner resources for resilience.'305